krismakesstuff/rnbo-step-sequencer/README.md

 demo video: https://www.youtube.com/watch?v=VdBxwLx5CV4&ab_channel=krismakesmusic

 #### how to use:
-1. hit play
+1. click play or press spacebar
-2. click on steps to trigger sounds or choose a preset pattern.
+2. click on steps to trigger sounds or choose a preset pattern
-3. play with knobs
+3. drag and drop audio files onto drum tracks to use your own samples
-4. assign parameters to each canvas
+4. play with sliders
-5. draw lines
+5. assign parameters to each canvas and draw lines
 6. repeat